 Out of deep loss came deeper purpose.

-The Life Edit Method™ is where strategy meets soul.
+My framework is where strategy meets soul.
 A structured process for the leader, executive, or high achiever who is ready to return, reframe, and reclaim — after the kind of loss that changes how you see everything.

 I hold a Bachelor of Communications from Loyola Marymount University and a Master of Arts in Journalism from the University of Missouri-Columbia.
 I am a licensed financial professional, a certified grief coach, a certified leader in professional business relationships, and a trained spiritual practitioner.
 The work I do is grounded in Stoic philosophy, ancient wisdom, and modern thinking.